AntheSevenants/ntk/README.md

 - support for both the pre-2019 and 2019 exercises syntax
 - instant rendering of sentence parses
-- constituent function codes translation
+- constituent function codes translation (for pre-2019 codes)
+- automatic error correction

 ## How to use